 When the dissertation is presented to the Graduate School electronically, it must be in final form.
 Dissertations may require revision after their original presentation if it is determined by the Graduate School that the dissertation does not conform to the standards articulated above.
 The need for such revisions is not grounds for a deadline extension.
 If a dissertation is determined to be defective after the deadline, the Graduate School may refuse to confer a student's degree.
 Doctoral candidates are encouraged to submit their dissertations early, and to send questions not answered by the descriptions above, to [email protected].

-ALL completing doctoral candidates are required to submit the paper or electronic documents listed below.
-(The clearance letter, title page and abstract can be sent electronically to Barbara Bennett, the Academic Affairs Manager.)
+ALL completing doctoral candidates are required to submit the documents listed below.
+(The clearance letter, title page and signature page can be sent electronically to Barbara Bennett, the Academic Affairs Manager.)
 The dissertation will not be accepted and the candidate's degree will not be conferred if an item from this list is missing or incomplete.
 The online submission system will send notifications when each document has been received and approved by the Graduate School.

-- A Letter of Clearance from the Bursar indicating that all outstanding debts, the $50 dissertation fee, and the $150 filing fee (if applicable) have been paid; this may be sent by email.
+- Letter of Clearance from the Bursar indicating that all outstanding debts have been paid.
+Request via email: [email protected].

 - Ph.D.
 Exit Survey, Brown University Graduate School; you may forward the email receipt.

 - Survey of Earned Doctorates, National Research Council (The NRC sends the certificate directly to the Graduate School.)